Scenario planning is a way of thinking about the future. It's not about predicting, but about imagining more effectively. The basic idea is this:

 - This is a good way to be wrong.
 The world doesn't do linear.
 Change typically follows an exponential S-curve.
 Dramatic, unexpected breaks in continuity ("Black Swans") throw things off track.

-- By identifying the things that are changing, you’re finding the pivot points we can start to think usefully about the space of plausable futures.
+- By identifying what in the system is changing, and what isn't, you've identified a pivot point.
+You can start to think usefully about the space of plausable futures.

-The best thing about scenario planning is that I come away thinking differently about the present.
+It's a simple process that produces surprising insights.
+My favorite thing about scenario planning is that I always come away thinking differently about the present.

 - Question and time frame ("what will cancer research look like in 10 years?")